Neeqstock/neeqstock.github.io/netytar.md

 ## Download it and play!

 Netytar is FOSS (Free Open-Source Software)!
-Download it and try it from
+Download it and try it from [Netytar's GitHub Repository](https://github.com/LIMUNIMI/Netytar).

+## Interface and virtual keyboard layout

+§ SECTION COMING SOON!